ramonpaolo/action-upload-s3/README.md

         AWS_ACCESS_KEY_ID: ${{ secrets.AWS_ACCESS_KEY_ID }}
         local_path_upload: ./main.py # example local file to upload
         bucket_path_upload: / # path to upload bucket on aws s3
+        is_directory: false # is directory to read and upload
+        zip: true # want to zip file/folder before send to S3
+        name_to_save_on_s3: "main.py.zip" # the name of key/object to store in S3
 ```